St Catherine's Church, Boot

-St Catherine's Church is in the village of Boot, Cumbria, England.
-It is the Anglican parish church of Eskdale, Cumbria, and is in the deanery of Calder, the archdeaconry of West Cumberland, and the diocese of Carlisle.
+St Catherine's Church is in the village of Boot in the English county of Cumbria.
+It is the Anglican parish church for Eskdale, and is in the deanery of Calder, the archdeaconry of West Cumberland, and the diocese of Carlisle.
 Its benefice is united with those of Irton, St Paul, Muncaster, St Michael, and St John, Waberthwaite.

-The church is recorded in the National Heritage List for England as a designated Grade II listed building.
-It stands by the side of the River Esk.
+The church stands by the side of the River Esk, some 0.6 mi to the south of the centre of the village.
+It is recorded in the National Heritage List for England as a designated Grade II listed building.

 History

 A church has been on the site since the 6th century.
 Local legend says that a 7th-century hermit lived near the church and established a holy well on Arment Hill; the same well is still used to draw water for baptisms.
 The present church was founded around 1125 by William de Meschines of Egremont Castle.
 The font is 14th- century and is carved with the symbol of a St Catherine's Wheel.
 The east window is also from the 14th century.